Dinuka1995/trainlocationviewer_railgateController/README.md

-# trainlocationviewer_railgateController
+This is the project 1.1 which used ajax for load locations. next version is adding multiple

-This project is to track rail gates as well as control rail gates automatically based on GPS.
+markers on the map (project1.2).
+We will meet with that version! -_- ;